parakhchoudhary1208/Enzigma/README.md

     npm run dev

-- **Note**:: You can modify the ESLint rules by editing the .eslintrc file in the root directory.
+- **Note**: You can modify the ESLint rules by editing the .eslintrc file in the root directory.
 This helps maintain consistent code formatting and catching potential issues early.